aistairc/BENNERD/README.md

     ----------------------------------------------------------------------------------------------

 ## Entity Linking
+The CORD-NER dataset gives a shed on entity recognition system, but it does not address entity linking (EL) task which is important to address COVID-19 research.
+For example, the mention SARS-CoV-2 needs to be disambiguated.
+Since the term SARS-CoV-2 in this sentence refers to a virus, it should be linked to an entry of a virus in the knowledge base (KB), not to an entry of ‘SARS-CoV-2 vaccination’, which corresponds to therapeutic or preventive procedure to prevent a disease.
+To address EL, we implement ##candidate generation model## to find a list of candidate entities in the unified medical language system (UMLS) KB for linking and candidate ranking model to disambiguate the entity for concept indexing.

 ### Entity Linking Performances on Test Sets
 We are the first to perform entity linking (EL) task on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) data set.
 To judge the EL system performances, we created two test sets: 1.
 UMLS-based test set 2.
 Manually annotated test set.